MD/MS in Translational Research

 MD/MS Program Application, Tuition, and Funding

-Students pay full NYU School of Medicine tuition toward the MD degree during participation in the MS program, but tuition discounts on the MS portion of the degree are available from the National Institutes of Health.
+Students receive an NYU Grossman School of Medicine scholarship to cover the cost of tuition for the MD degree program, provided each student maintains satisfactory academic progress in accordance with NYU Grossman School of Medicine’s Satisfactory Academic Progress Policy.
+For the MS portion of the degree, tuition discounts are available from the National Institutes of Health.
 For more information about tuition rates, merit-based scholarships, and other options for financing your MS in translational research, contact the program.

 Contact the Program

 For more information about the MD/MS in translational research, email email@example.com.